jcmelle/Clairiti/README.md

 this project uses **made bon voyage** for headings and **lora** for body text.

-bon voyage is for personal use only — if you plan to deploy this publicly, grab a commercial license at madetype.com first.
+bon voyage is for personal use only

-to swap the font, update `src/index.css` — the @font-face blocks and the `--font-display` variable are all at the top of that file.

 ---